 In addition to clause 16 of TS 38.213 [6], this clause specifies requirements on BWP operation for sidelink.

-The MAC entity is configured with at most a single SL BWP where sidelink transmission and reception are performed.
+The MAC entity is configured with at most a single SL BWP per sidelink carrier where sidelink transmission and reception are performed.

 For a BWP, the MAC entity shall: